 The second event was the opening of the Erie Canal in 1825.
 By connecting numerous trade and transportation routes, the canal made Buffalo the nucleus of the shipping trade between the Great Lakes region, Canada and the eastern United States.
 Ten years later the addition of railroads to Buffalo's transportation network boosted the city's growth potential even higher.

 Buffalo's major industries include glass, rubber, plastics, electronics, and airplane and automobile manufacturing.
 High technology has emerged as a viable successor to the city's imperiled heavy industries.

 Buffalo has produced important people as well.
 Two of its residents, Millard Fillmore and Grover Cleveland, became president.
 Fillmore is buried in Forest Lawn Cemetery.
 Theodore Roosevelt was sworn in at the Wilcox Mansion on Delaware Avenue after President William McKinley's assassination at the city's Pan-American Exposition in 1901.

-Frank Lloyd Wright left his mark on Buffalo with Frank Lloyd Wright's Darwin D. Martin House Complex .
+Frank Lloyd Wright left his mark on Buffalo with Frank Lloyd Wright's Martin House Complex .
 Some say it is one of his best examples of prairie architecture.
-Wright also designed Martin's summer retreat, Graycliff Estate, in nearby Derby, and the Fontana Boathouse at 1 Rotary Row.
-Although it was designed by Wright in 1910 for the University of Wisconsin, the boathouse wasn't built until 2007.
-Tours are available; phone (716) 245-3032.
+Wright also designed Martin's summer retreat, Graycliff, in nearby Derby, and the Fontana Boathouse at 1 Rotary Row.
+Although it was designed by Wright in 1910, the boathouse wasn't built until 2007.

 Other noteworthy architectural features include several parks designed by landscape architect Frederick Law Olmsted; opulent Gilded Age mansions on Delaware Avenue's Millionaires Row; and their polar opposite, enormous grain elevators on the Buffalo River that influenced modern architecture.